flatironinstitute/mountainlab/docs/source/mlpipeline/mlpipeline_tutorial.rst

 Using sub-pipelines
 -------------------

 The second type of processing step is a "pipeline" step.
-This is similar to subroutines in a programming language.
+This is similar to a subroutine in a programming language.